 Please note: Houtman Abrolhos Islands National Park is currently closed due to the aftermath of Cyclone Seroja.
 We look forward to welcoming you back as soon as possible.
 For further information on the impact of Cyclone Seroja and potential disruptions to travel plans, please refer to this page.

 The Houtman Abrolhos Islands, more commonly referred to as the Abrolhos Islands, and their surrounding coral reef communities form one of Western Australia's unique marine areas.

 The Islands lie about 60 kilometres west of Geraldton, on the Western Australian coast, and consist of 122 islands clustered into three main groups: the Wallabi Group, Easter Group and Pelsaert Group, which extend from north to south across 100 kilometres of ocean.

-The beautiful but treacherous reef-surrounded atolls have claimed many wrecks over the centuries.
-The most notable was the Batavia in 1629 which was wrecked on Morning Reef in the Wallabi group.
-The Dutch East Indies survivors made it to land, only to face a mutiny.
-Avid divers can explore the site although the dive is weather dependent and for experienced divers only.
+The beautiful but treacherous reef-surrounded atolls have claimed many ships over the centuries, the most notable being the Batavia in 1629 which was wrecked in Morning Reef in the Wallabi group.
+The Dutch East Indies survivors made it to shore, only to face a mutiny.
+Avid divers can explore the Batavia shipwreck site, although the dive is weather dependent and for experienced divers only.

 You can discover the history of the ill-fated Batavia and see Wiebbe Hayes Fort, the oldest surviving European building in Australia which was built by survivors of the shipwreck and mutiny, on tour with one of the local Abrolhos Islands operators.
 To complete your Batavia experience, make sure to also visit the Shipwrecks Gallery at the Museum of Geraldton.

 Explore the spectacular Abrolhos Islands only on tour, choose an operator below: